Lyrics by Jeannie Seely

 22. You Don't Have Very Far To Go

-Marilyn Jeanne Seely (born July 6, 1940) is an American country music singer, songwriter, and record producer.
-She also has several acting credits and published a book.
-Seely found success with the Grammy Award-winning hit "Don't Touch Me" (1966).
-The song reached the No.2 position on the Billboard country songs chart and is her highest-charting single as a solo artist.
-Her soul-inspired vocal delivery was praised by music professionals, who gave her the nickname of "Miss Country Soul".
-Seely is also known for her membership and presence on the Grand Ole Opry, having appeared more times on the program than any other performer (over 5,000 appearances in her 55-year and ongoing tenure).
-Seely was born and raised in Titusville, Pennsylvania.
-Developing an early interest in country music, she performed regularly on local radio and television stations.
-Following high school graduation, she worked at a local bank before moving to southern California.
-It was on the west coast where she rediscovered country music.
-Originally a secretary at Imperial Records, she soon was writing songs for the company as well.
-Many of these songs would be recorded by other artists.
-In 1965, she signed her own recording contract with Challenge Records.
-Seely then moved to Nashville, Tennessee, to pursue a recording career.
-In Nashville, Seely's "Don't Touch Me" was released on Monument Records and was a major hit single.
-She followed it with several more hits, including "A Wanderin' Man" (1967) and "I'll Love You More (Than You'll Need)" (1968).
-Seely started collaborating with Jack Greene in the late 1960s.
-The pair toured and had recordings together for several years.
-Their biggest single would be 1970's "Wish I Didn't Have to Miss You".
-Seely had solo success during this same time with "Can I Sleep in Your Arms" (1973) and "Lucky Ladies" (1974).
-In 1977, Seely's career went on hiatus after sustaining severe injuries in an automobile accident.
-With the support of others, she resumed her career.
-Seely took a more diverse career approach in the years following her accident.
-She appeared in the Willie Nelson film Honeysuckle Rose, acted in several stage plays and performed in concert regularly.
-During this period, Seely also became the first female artist to host the Grand Ole Opry.
-In addition, she released her first and only book to date, Pieces of a Puzzled Mind.
-In the 1990s, Seely returned to recording albums.
-This was launched with a 1990 eponymous release, followed by her first album of holiday music in 1994 called Number One Christmas.
-In 1999, she released the studio album Been There...Sung That!, which included duets with several artists.
-In 2003, Seely issued Life's Highway, a studio album that fused bluegrass with traditional country music.
+Marilyn Jeanne Seely (born July 6, 1940) is an American singer, songwriter, record producer, actress and author.
+Primarily identified with country music, Seely found success with the Grammy Award-winning song "Don't Touch Me" (1966).
+Her soul-inspired vocal delivery gave her the nickname of "Miss Country Soul".
+Seely has been a member of and performer on the Grand Ole Opry, having appeared more times on the program than any other performer (over 5,000 appearances in her 55-year and ongoing tenure).
+Born and raised in northwestern Pennsylvania, Seely had an early interest in country music, regularly appearing on local radio and television stations.
+After high school she began a career in the baking industry and moved to California.
+Switching careers, she began writing songs which would be recorded by other artists.
+After being briefly signed with Challenge Records, she moved to Nashville, Tennessee, to further elevate her country music recording career.
+In Nashville, Seely's "Don't Touch Me" was released on Monument Records and reached the US country top five.
+She followed it with several more top ten and 20 songs, including "A Wanderin' Man" (1967) and "I'll Love You More (Than You'll Need)" (1968).
+Seely then formed a duet musical partnership with Jack Greene and they began collaborating together in the late 1960s.
+Their highest-charting single was 1969's "Wish I Didn't Have to Miss You" and they subsequently toured over the next decade.
+Her solo career continued with the popular singles "Can I Sleep in Your Arms" (1973) and "Lucky Ladies" (1974).
+After a car accident in 1977, Seely's career went on a brief hiatus and then resumed new projects.
+This included appeares in the Willie Nelson film Honeysuckle Rose and acted in several stage plays, opening a Nashville bar and becoming the first female to host the Grand Ole Opry.
+In the 1990s, Seely returned to recording albums with a 1990 eponymous release, followed by her first album of holiday music in 1994 called Number One Christmas.
+Other releases included the critically-acclaimed 2003 release Life's Highway.
 Her most recent studio release was 2020's An American Classic, issued on Curb Records.
-Seely has since been a consistent performer on the Grand Ole Opry and was the first woman to host the show.
-She has also been a regular host of a weekly radio program on Sirius XM.
+Seely has since continued to work the Grand Ole Opry and became a regular host of a weekly radio program on Sirius XM's Willie's Roadhouse broadcast.

 It often happens that when you like a song by a specific group or artist, you like other songs of theirs too.
 So if you like a song by Jeannie Seely, you'll probably like many other songs by Jeannie Seely.